-The legal adviser to Credit Lyonnais says the settlement of its action against consultants Watson Wyatt in the UK over alleged negligent pension advice was a “commercial decision” by the French bank.
+UK – Credit Lyonnais’ legal advisor says the settlement with Watson Wyatt over alleged negligent pension advice was a “commercial decision” by the French bank.

-“A settlement was reached.
-It was a commercial decision on the Credit Lyonnais side,” said Neil Smith of law firm Taylor Wessing.
+“A settlement was reached, it was a commercial decision on the Credit Lyonnais side,” Neil Smith of law firm Taylor Wessing told IPE.
 He said Lyonnais’ current owner Credit Agricole wanted to “draw a line under the old Credit Lyonnais business”.

 Lyonnais had filed against Watson Wyatt at the High Court in 2003.
 One of the claims was that the consultant had been negligent in the evaluation to the UK pension scheme’s funding level.

-Watson Wyatt spokesman Bruce Wraight said: “The Credit Lyonnais case has been dismissed, with no payment made to either side.”
+Yesterday Watson Wyatt spokesman Bruce Wraight told IPE: “The Credit Lyonnais case has been dismissed, with no payment made to either side.”
 The trial started on May 12 and lasted a day and a half.

 The comment came after the two firms put out a release saying that as a settlement had been reached, no payment had been made in respect of outstanding claims.